reactjs/react.dev/src/content/reference/react/Component.md

 - `UNSAFE_componentWillReceiveProps` does not mean that the Component has received *different* props than the last time.
 You need to compare `nextProps` and `this.props` yourself to check if something changed.

 - React doesn't call `UNSAFE_componentWillReceiveProps` with initial props during mounting.
-It only calls this method if some of component's props are going to be updated.
-For example, calling [`setState`](#setstate) doesn't generally trigger `UNSAFE_componentWillReceiveProps` inside the same component.
+It only calls this method if some of Component's props are going to be updated.
+For example, calling [`setState`](#setstate) doesn't generally trigger `UNSAFE_componentWillReceiveProps` inside the same Component.

 <Note>

-Calling [`setState`](#setstate) inside `UNSAFE_componentWillReceiveProps` in a class Component to "adjust" state is equivalent to [calling the `set` function from `useState` during rendering](/reference/react/useState#storing-information-from-previous-renders) in a function component.
+Calling [`setState`](#setstate) inside `UNSAFE_componentWillReceiveProps` in a class Component to "adjust" state is equivalent to [calling the `set` function from `useState` during rendering](/reference/react/useState#storing-information-from-previous-renders) in a function Component.

 </Note>